»Federal Research Policies

 Currently, many federal agencies are updating their policies and solicitations in response to recent Executive Orders and related federal administration and agency directives.
 Official new policy documents are being developed, and agencies have started to release interim guidance documents.

-The new policies or guidance documents listed here, just a subset of the overall number issued in 2025, are those most relevant to principal investigators applying for or managing federal funding.
+The new policies and guidance documents listed here are just a subset of those issued since early 2025.
+While the list is not exhaustive, they represent those that are the most relevant to principal investigators applying for or managing federal funding.

 The regulatory environment and agency-specific terms and conditions and requirements are changing rapidly.
 The Office of Research will continue to monitor these developments closely and update this page as appropriate.